Can’t Pay Your CRA Back Taxes? What Are Your Options?

-However, it’s important to know that negotiating a payment plan with CRA can be risky.
-When contacting CRA directly you are opening yourself up to very well trained collection agents who have significant power under both the Income Tax and Excise Tax Acts.
-They know how to lead you into divulging more information about yourself than you are required to provide and this leaves you in a worse situation where they know the details of how to squeeze you.
+However, it’s important to know that negotiating a payment plan with CRA yourself can be very risky.
+When contacting the CRA directly, you are opening yourself up to very well-trained collection agents who have significant power under the Income Tax Act and the Excise Tax Act.
+They know how to lead you into divulging more information about yourself than you are required to provide, and this leaves you in a potentially dangerous situation where they know the details of how to squeeze you.

-If you are thinking about borrowing against your home or obtaining other credit to repay CRA, do so before CRA puts a lien on your home.
-Risk: This should be negotiated through a tax professional who specializes in this area.
+However, know that there is a risk to these strategies as well.
+Any sales or loans should be negotiated through a tax professional who specializes in this area.
 If you go directly to your existing bank or lender you can damage your relationship with them.
 Many lenders, especially banks, frown upon back taxes and view them the same as having bad credit.
-You may not only be declined for the increased financing but the lender may also cancel existing loan arrangements they have with you.
+You may not only be declined for the increased financing, but the lender may also cancel existing loan arrangements they have with you.

 If you are currently suffering from financial hardship, cannot pay your CRA back taxes and have no fair and practical solution to repay your debts, then a consumer proposal may also be an option.
 A good professional advisor will be skilled at looking at all your options and explaining them to you – from objecting, appealing, seeking reductions of the amounts of interest and penalties being charged to you, borrowing to pay, obtaining repayment terms, and if none of these are right for you the right of protection under Federal Law against all creditors (including CRA).

 However, consumer proposals can be complex and your ability to qualify largely depends on your personal circumstances.
-While only a licensed trustee in bankruptcy can actually file a consumer proposal for you, trustees are not all skilled in evaluating your options to solve your tax problems under the various CRA policies, so they will direct you towards a consumer proposal or even a bankruptcy.
+Only a Licensed Insolvency Trustee can actually file a consumer proposal for you.
+Not all trustees are skilled in evaluating your options to solve your tax problems under the various CRA policies, so they will direct you towards a consumer proposal or even a bankruptcy.
 A skilled tax professional will be entirely on your side of the table looking after your interests ahead of CRA and other creditors when advising you about all your options.

-Do not wait until CRA freezes your bank account, puts a lien on your home, garnishes your wages or takes some other action that can be embarrassing, damage relationships and result in financial hardship.
+Do not wait until CRA freezes your bank account, puts a lien on your home, garnishes your wages or takes some other action that can be embarrassing, damage relationships, and result in financial hardship.
 The ‘wait and see approach’ will most certainly catch up to you in the long run and you will be in a much worse situation than you are in today.